ZJU-FAST-Lab/Fast-Racing/README.md

 An Open-source Strong Baseline for SE(3) Planning in Autonomous Drone Racing

 ## 0. Overview
 **Fast-Racing** is a strong baseline that focuses on high-quality and extremely aggressive SE(3) trajectory generation.

-The Back-end optimization is a parallel extension of [GCOPTER](https://github.com/ZJU-FAST-Lab/GCOPTER) for drone racing.
+The back-end optimization is a parallel extension of [__GCOPTER__](https://github.com/ZJU-FAST-Lab/GCOPTER) for drone racing.
+Powered by a novel sparse trajectory representation named [__MINCO__](https://arxiv.org/pdf/2103.00190.pdf).

 **Related Paper**:

+Please cite BOTH papers below if this repo helps you.

 - [Fast-Racing: An Open-source Strong Baseline for SE(3) Planning in Autonomous Drone Racing](https://arxiv.org/abs/2105.10276), Zhichao Han, Zhepei Wang, Neng Pan, Yi Lin, Chao Xu, and Fei Gao
 - [Geometrically Constrained Trajectory Optimization for Multicopters](https://arxiv.org/abs/2103.00190), Zhepei Wang, Xin Zhou, Chao Xu, and Fei Gao